Bruce Dickinson: Writing

 During a 1986–1987 Iron Maiden tour, and in the wake of a divorce, Dickinson started writing his first book.
 Inspired by the novels of Tom Sharpe, in addition to Biggles and Penthouse, he created The Adventures of Lord Iffy Boatrace, which Kerrang! describes as "a satirical swipe at fetishism among the upper classes", and whose title character is a "semi-transvestite" British land owner.

 Following its completion, Dickinson approached Sidgwick & Jackson, who, according to Dickinson, agreed to publish the book before reading it, solely based on Iron Maiden's album sales.
 Released in 1990 (ISBN 0-283-06043-3), the novel sold more than 40,000 copies almost immediately.
 Due to the high demand, Sidgwick & Jackson asked Dickinson to produce a sequel, which became 1992's The Missionary Position (ISBN 0-283-06092-1), a satire of televangelism.
 No further additions to the series have been published, although Dickinson did write the first 60 pages to a prequel, set during "Lord Iffy's schooldays", which he "just thought was rubbish and ripped it all up.
 I didn't think it was funny."

 Dickinson also turned his hand to scriptwriting, co-authoring Chemical Wedding with director Julian Doyle.
 The film, in which Dickinson played a few small cameo roles and composed the soundtrack, was released in 2008 and starred Simon Callow.

 On 15 October 2015, HarperCollins and Dey Street announced that they would publish Dickinson's memoirs.
 What Does This Button Do? was released on 19 October 2017.

 Beer

 In 2013, Iron Maiden collaborated with Robinsons Brewery in Stockport to create Trooper, a 4.8% cask/4.7% bottled ale whose recipe Dickinson formulated with head brewer Martyn Weeks.
 As of May 2014, the beer has sold 2.5 million pints in 40 countries, making it Robinsons' most successful export.

 Following Trooper's success, Dickinson, a fan of traditional English cask beer, stated that he intends to develop more beers in the future, although new products will be "under the umbrella of Trooper and not Iron Maiden [as] Trooper has taken on a life of its own.
 People drink it because they like the beer, not because they are Maiden fans."
 Additional beers have included Trooper Red 'N' Black Porter (5.8 per cent ABV), Trooper Hallowed (6.0 per cent ABV), and a limited-edition "666" (at 6.66 per cent ABV).

+In 2023, Dickinson created a Trooper Progressive Lager together with the German craft beer brewery Crew Republic.